Arvind-krishna/Classification---Cardiovascular-Risk-prediction/README.md

 # **Cardiovascular Risk Prediction**

-This project is the third capstone project we've done in our [Almabetter](https://almabetter.com) Data science curriculam.
+This project is the third capstone project we've done in our [Almabetter](https://almabetter.com) Data science curriculum.
 All the models we have developed in this project will be heavily based on classification since we have to predict a binary dependent variable, which in this case is **10YearCHD**.
 It depicts if the patient is at risk or not.

 ## **Introduction**